plcharbonneau/consul-demo/README.md

 - Deploy with Terraform (takes 3-4 minutes)
 - (OPTIONAL) add aliases from Terraform output `working_aliases` to .bash_profile
-  - eliminates need to remove keys from known_hosts before each demo
+  - This eliminates need to remove known_hosts entries after each demo
 - (OPTIONAL) bookmark web URLs specified in Terraform output `working connections`
 - Edit `~/.ssh/known_hosts` and remove entries from previous demos (unless using ssh aliases)

+### Setup Browser

 - Follow instruction in Terraform output `working connections`
-  - Open two URL's in Browser
+  - Open two specified URL's in Browser
     - web-page rendered by `web_client` service
     - Consul UI
 - Verify the all services are running in Consul UI